Report: Trump won’t compromise with Canada in NAFTA deal

-WASHINGTON (AP) — The Toronto Star reports that President Donald Trump has said privately that he won’t make compromises with Canada in high-stakes talks to revamp the North American Free Trade Agreement.
+WASHINGTON (AP) — President Donald Trump has said privately that he won’t make compromises with Canada in high-stakes talks to revamp the North American Free Trade Agreement, the Toronto Star reported Friday.

-The report appeared to raise doubt about whether the two countries can reach a deal soon to keep Canada in the trading bloc.
+The report raised doubts about whether the two countries can quickly reach a deal to keep Canada in the 24-year-old trading bloc, along with the United States and Mexico.

-The Star obtained the comments from a Trump interview with Bloomberg News.
-Trump wanted the comments to remain private because otherwise “it’s going to be so insulting they’re not going to be able to make a deal.”
+The Star obtained the president’s comments from an interview that Trump gave to Bloomberg News on Thursday.
+Trump wanted the comments to remain private.
+Otherwise, the president reportedly said in the interview, “it’s going to be so insulting they’re not going to be able to make a deal.”

-In response, Lindsay Walters, a White House spokeswoman, said only, “The Canadian and American negotiators continue to work on reaching a win-win deal that benefits both countries.”
+The report, and the dim picture it offered of the U.S.-Canada negotiations, appeared to dishearten Wall Street, where traders sent stock prices falling in the wake of the report.

 Most Read Business Stories